Trump's Speech To NATO Left Out The Two Words Allies Wanted To Hear

 Trump’s critics have pointed out that his wavering on Article 5 injects a sense of vulnerability and instability into the alliance, but supporters have also said it puts pressure on member countries to get more serious about equitable burden-sharing to an extent that President Barack Obama and previous presidents had tried but largely failed to exert.

-At Thursday's meeting, NATO countries are expected to agree to submit detailed annual reports on their progress on increasing defense spending.
+At Thursday's meeting, NATO countries are expected to agree to submit detailed annual reports on their progress on increasing defense spending -- a new concession to Trump.

 Following the speech, Trump will join NATO Secretary General Jens Stoltenberg and other NATO leaders for a working dinner where the topic of counterterrorism and burden sharing will dominate the conversation.